 Pharmacist Independent Prescribing

 Teaching covers the learning outcomes required by the General Pharmaceutical Council.
 The subject matter is delivered at Master’s Level (SCQF Level 11) and covers therapeutics, pharmaceutical care planning, clinical skills, consultation skills and public health.
-More information on the GPhC learning outcomes can be found here.

 Modules and delivery order may change for operational purposes.
 The University regularly reviews its courses.
 Course content and structure may change over time.
 See our course and module disclaimer for more information.